naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 If installed correctly, this will display the version of Git installed on your computer.

+While we use this process, you are more than welcome to download the code directly onto your computer as a folder and operate in there.
+The major limitation of this approach is that it will not provide version control and thus any changes you make can not be reverted to a prior version if needed.
+Given this, we highly recommend some internal form (Git or a comprable software) to manage and track changes to the code as you modify it to suit your needs.

 .. raw:: html

     <div style="text-align: center;">